WilliamBaldridge/WilliamBaldridge/README.md

-# Hello there, 👋 William Baldridge here.
-Thanks for dropping in!
+# Hello there, 👋 Thanks for dropping in!
 <br>

 - 🔭 I’m currently working on **Adlister (think craigslist)**